kbrsh/blog/src/moon.md

 UI development finds its roots in object-oriented, imperative code.
 As paradigms shift, two ideas have remained constant: state and views.

 State is a data structure.
-This structure can hold any value relevant to the application, including numbers, strings, arrays, or objects.
+This structure can hold any value relevant to the application, including numbers, strings, lists, or objects.
 Applications initialize the state with data and store it in memory.
 As users interact with the UI, it transforms the state.

 Most UIs revolve around state.
 This means that if an application holds a certain state, it will always have the same UI.
 In these cases, the state is the sole source of truth and describes every aspect of the UI.

 Null values describe the absence of a value.
 Applications use them to handle states that can't exist yet.
 For example, a UI can use state to store a selected item in a list.
 If the user hasn't selected an item, developers may represent it with `null`.

 Numbers represent quantatative data.
 They can describe values such as counts, ages, money, likes, or followers.
-In addition, they can track the index to an array.
+In addition, they can track the index to a list.
 For example, a number state value can reference the index of a selected item in a list.

 Strings represent text.
 This includes names, usernames, descriptions, and other text content.
 Similar to numbers, they can serve as a key to an object.
 For example, a string state value can hold a selected username.
 This username can map to user information in an object.

+Lists represent sets of ordered data.
+This can be a list of todos, users, transactions, or recipes.

 TODO: define state, what it represents, how it is managed, and what it does for an application. define views, what they represent, how they are represented in pixels, how they are abstracted with GUI widgets and the DOM, and how the DOM is constructed and manipulated. define existing models: vanilla js with event loop and DOM manipulation, vue.js reactive updates, react component view as function of local component state, elm model-view-update. in each model, describe a basic example (counter) and mention how they each allow composition and building of reponsive UIs with easy conceptualization, including ideas such as components, events, state, and communication between components.